josselinchevalay/rust_learn/project_with_cargo/finish.md

 #END

-In this part we learned how to install and uninstall rust toolchain in next chapter we will learn use toolchain of rust and organisation in rust project.
+Nice ! now you understand cargo and workflow about building and *extern crate*.
+In next chapter we will begin to talk about langage.